sambow23/HP-ZBook-Firefly-14-G7-Hackintosh/README.md

 #### Not working
 - Sleep (will never work, no S3 support)
+  * Disable Sleep with `sudo pmset -a disablesleep 1` otherwise the system will freeze when closing the lid
 - Facial Recognition IR Camera
 - Fingerprint Sensor
 - NFC